 With improvements in water communications, the centre of the trade moved to Birmingham to be nearer to fuel supplies and to facilitate central distribution round the country.
 With the invention of the extrusion press in 1894, Alexander Dick revolutionised the production of good quality cheap rods.

 Subsequent developments in production technology have kept pace with customers’ demands for better, consistent quality in larger quantities.
 The brass now is cast to extrusion billet form in three-strand horizontal continuous casting machines, cut to length, reheated and extruded in modern presses designed to give high quality and minimum wastage.
 Subsequent straightening, drawing, annealing, cutting to length, pointing and inspection is carried out under approved quality management schemes that ensure material is supplied as ordered.

 Today, brass is the best material from which to manufacture many components because of its unique combination of properties.
 Good strength and ductility are combined with excellent corrosion resistance, attractive colour and superb machinability.

 The valuable properties of copper which were evident at the dawn of civilisation were an attractive colour, excellent ductility and malleability and were capable of being hardened by working.
-In modern times, further properties have been appreciated and exploited across a wide range of applications; high thermal and electrical conductivities, excellent corrosion and biofouling resistance and antimicrobial properties.
+In modern times, further properties have been appreciated and exploited across a wide range of applications; high thermal and electrical conductivities, excellent corrosion resistance, low attachment of marine organisms and hygienic properties.

 In the 21st century, copper and copper alloys make a significant contribution to the latest developments in renewable energy, information and communication technology, coinage, architecture, transport, sea water systems, health and sanitation.